fossiiita/opencode/README.md

 2. Top 5 Participants based on points: T Shirts, Certificates and a cash prize worth Rs.
 500/-
 3. Participant with most points : T-shirt, Certficates and cash prize of 1k
 4. Every participant will be awarded a digital participation certificate.
-5. Top 20 participants as of 2 Feb can attend the workshops conducted by [aparoksha](https://aparoksha.iiita.ac.in/) at an exclusive fee of Rs.
-999/-.
+5. Top 5 will get direct admission to [Hack In the North](http://www.hackinthenorth.com/#home)
 6. Amazon gift voucher worth Rs.
 300/- will be presented to one lucky participant who puts the OpenCode poster as his facebook or tweets during the event.

-> Only for IIITA students: Foss selection for next year will be from this event.
+Only for IIITA students: Foss selection for next year will be from this event.
 A minimum of 50 points is required to apply.

 Want to participate?
 -----------------